citp/privacy-policy-historical/i/in/ins/insureme.com.md

   2. **Usage and Sharing:**

 We use information collected on and through this Site for a variety of purposes in the course of business and as otherwise set forth herein.
-For example, such information may be used to process your applications to receive insurance quotations or to send you information about our and our affiliates' products and services and other information and materials that may be of interest to you.
+For example, such information may be used to process your applications to receive quotations or to send you information about our and our affiliates' products and services and other information and materials that may be of interest to you.
 This information may also be used to evaluate what portions of the Site are more popular than others, determine where visitors came from, where they go, and how long they stay on a particular page, or the Site in general.
 We may match information collected from you through different means or at different times, and use such information along with information obtained from other sources, including third parties.

-Application Data will be forwarded to insurance agents, brokers and/or companies who may contact you with your quote by email, telephone, postal mail or other forms of communication.
-We are not responsible, and shall not be liable, if an agent, broker or company to whom we forward your Application Data violates our Privacy Policy or their own privacy policy, if any.
+Application Data will be forwarded to insurance agents, discount program representatives, brokers and/or companies who may contact you with your quote by email, telephone, postal mail or other forms of communication.
+We are not responsible, and shall not be liable, if an agent, broker, discount program representative or company to whom we forward your Application Data violates our Privacy Policy or their own privacy policy, if any.

 We may disclose your personal information to companies that perform technology or marketing services for us for their use in performing such services.
 We may transfer, sell or assign aggregate, non-personally identifiable information about Site usage to third parties.
 We may transfer, sell or assign personal information to third parties as a result of a sale of all or substantially all of our assets relating to this portion of our business or in connection with a merger, consolidation, change in control, reorganization or liquidation.
 We also reserve the right to disclose any information concerning you if required by law or to protect or defend our rights or the rights or well-being of our users or if you are involved (or are reasonably suspected to be involved) in any illegal activity, even without a subpoena, warrant or court order.